blackstork-io/fabric/docs/language/publish-blocks.md

 `publish` blocks define the format and the destinations for document delivery.

-After the rendering, the document published to a local (for example, a file on a filesystem) or an external destination (for example, Google Drive or GitHub), formatted as Markdown, PDF, or HTML.
+After rendering, the document is published to a local (for example, a file on a filesystem) or an external destination (for example, Google Drive or GitHub), formatted as Markdown, PDF, or HTML.
-`publish` blocks, similar to `data` blocks, define the integrations to be executed, but in this case to publish a document.
+`publish` blocks, similar to `data` blocks, define the integrations.
+In this case the integrations are responsible for document delivery.

-Similar to `data` and `content` blocks, `publish` block signature includes the name of the publisher that will execute the outgoing integration.
+Similar to `data` and `content` blocks, `publish` block signature includes the name of the publisher that will execute the integration:

 ```hcl
 document "foobar" {